May 11, 2011

 Client A has earned a $12.00 rate based on the size of his portfolio.

-Client A bids $50 for a domain and someone else bids $30, Client A gets the domain for $42 ($12 earned retail plus the first loosing bid of $30).
+Client A makes a bid of $50 and the next highest bid is $30, Client A gets the domain for $42 ($12 earned retail plus the first loosing bid of $30).

-Client A bids $50 for a domain and no one else bids.
+Client A bids $50 and no one else bids.
 Client A gets the domain for $22 ($12 earned retail plus a minimum auction bid of $10 as there were no other bids).

 We will start the bidding on June 1, 2011.
 We are still working on our second IP address and hope to have it available in the reasonable future.
 The success of this program will dictate the growth and adoption of more registrars (ip addresses).